 Learn the fundamentals of a great funk groove and how to adapt them to create better beats and bass lines in your music.

 What makes a great funk groove?
 Is it the funky drummer?
 Or the booty-moving bass lines?
-In this course we take a look at some of the fundamental characteristics of a great funk rhythm section and how to adapt those lessons to your own music, whether as a bandleader, songwriter, producer, or performer.
+In this free course we take a look at some of the fundamental characteristics of a great funk rhythm section and how to adapt those lessons to your own music, whether as a bandleader, songwriter, producer, or performer.

 Efa and Carter are a professional LA-based drummer and bassist who have each performed and recorded music of many different styles with a wide range of artists.
 In addition to playing with acts like Moonchild and Sensae, Efa serves on the DJ/Production faculty at the Musician’s Institute in Hollywood and teaches songwriting and music production at Citystage LA.
 Carter is currently involved with groups like DRTV and the Marias, and serves as Music Director of the Loud Program, a non-profit organization that brings rock music and instruction to underserved schools.